Back in the 20th century, marketing aspired to build champion brands

 Speed

-Extreme Division Of Marketing Labor Doesn't Work
+Why Extreme Division of Marketing Labor Doesn't Work

 Media and channel proliferation has led to an extreme division of marketing labor